j0lama/ng-scope-docker/README.md

 ```

 # Compile your own NG-Scope image
-In case you want to build modify NG-Scope and build your own docker image, just go into the docker/ directory and run the following:
+In case you want to modify NG-Scope and build your own docker image, just go into the docker/ directory and run the following:
 ```bash
 ./build.sh -n <Image name>
 ```